sindhualanghat/pa-law/index.md

       alt: Image alt text
   - infobar:
       title: Our Partners
-      description: Law Awareness Weeks @ CDC 2021 is brought to you by Law Society Pro Bono Services, in partnership with the five Community Development Councils.
+      description: Law Awareness Weeks@CDC 2022 is brought to you by Law Society Pro Bono Services, in partnership with the five Community Development Councils.
       button: Learn more